Yo Yo Honey Singh: Music

-Singh, known for his fusion of Punjabi and Hindi music, prefers to sing in his native languages rather than in English.
-He made his mark on the music scene with the release of his Punjabi album International Villager on 11 November 2011.
-The album's track "Gabru", featuring J-Star, quickly climbed to the top of the Asian music charts, including the official BBC Asian charts.
+In 2006, Singh collaborated with singer Ashok Masti for the song "Glassy", marking his debut in the music industry.

 During the early 2010s, Singh became popular in the Indian music industry, performing at numerous college festivals such as Ansal Institute of Technology and Ramjas College in Delhi.
-His collaborations with prominent artists, like Diljit Dosanjh, further cemented his position.
-Their song "Lak 28 Kudi Da" reached number one on the BBC Asian Download Charts in May 2011, serving as a promotional track for Dosanjh's film Lion of Punjab.

 By 2012, Singh set a record for the highest fee ever paid to an artist for a Bollywood song, reportedly receiving ₹7 million rupees (US$84,000) for tracks in the movies Cocktail and Mastan.
 He sang his first Hindi song in Mastan.

 His popularity surged on YouTube with two of his videos— "Brown Rang" and "High Heels" (a collaboration with Jaz Dhami)—ranking among the top trending videos that year.

 Following the success of "Brown Rang", Singh released "Angreji Beat" in collaboration with Gippy Grewal.
 This track further solidified his presence in the music industry, becoming a party anthem across India.
 In 2013, Singh released another song, "Blue Eyes".
 The song, known for its sleek production and catchy hook, became an instant hit, showcasing his versatility in blending Hindi and English lyrics with an international sound.

 In 2014, Singh released his second album, Desi Kalakaar, with the eponymous title track and "Love Dose".

 The title track featured Bollywood actress Sonakshi Sinha in its accompanying music video.
 He released the song "Birthday Bash" in February 2015.

 In 2024, Singh launched his album Glory, featuring 18 tracks, including "Millionaire", "Rap God", and "Jatt Mehkma".
 This album marked a significant milestone in his career and received widespread acclaim, with multiple songs trending on music streaming platforms.

 In December 2024, a documentary titled Yo Yo Honey Singh: Famous was released on Netflix.
 The documentary received mixed reviews.

 In 2025, Honey Singh announced his Millionaire India Tour in association with Aaj Tak, where he visited 10 cities across India, namely, Mumbai, Lucknow, Delhi, Indore, Pune, Ahmedabad, Bengaluru, Chandigarh, Jaipur, and Kolkata.